Skip to main content

 Gallery Cafe is a long-running Wicker Park coffee shop and art space (around since the mid-2000s) that roasts its own beans and quietly turns out plenty of vegetarian-friendly breakfasts and sandwiches.
 It’s the neighborhood move when you want a meatless morning plate, a veggie sandwich, or smoothies without spending much.

-Spicy Bob Ross Breakfast Sandwich (without bacon), Kahlo Breakfast, Power Monkey Smoothie
+Must-Try Dishes: Spicy Bob Ross Breakfast Sandwich (without bacon), Kahlo Breakfast, Power Monkey Smoothie

-What makes it special: Independent cafe-gallery roasting its own coffee with many veg-friendly plates.
+What Makes it Special: Independent cafe-gallery roasting its own coffee with many veg-friendly plates.

 Bru Chicago is a Wicker Park coffeehouse where halal, gluten-free rice crepes anchor a menu of savory and sweet options.
 Guests can work, study, or catch up over drinks while ordering crepes built on gluten-free batter, with only a few sauces and toppings off-limits.
 It’s a flexible gluten-free-friendly hangout for those who want more than just pastries.

-English Breakfast rice crepe, Wild Berry Mascarpone rice crepe, Vegan Banana Nutella crepe
+Must-Try Dishes: English Breakfast rice crepe, Wild Berry Mascarpone rice crepe, Vegan Banana Nutella crepe

-What makes it special: Cafe built around gluten-free rice crepes plus coffee and smoothies.
+What Makes it Special: Cafe built around gluten-free rice crepes plus coffee and smoothies.